-Open Enrollment for State of California- and California State University (CSU)-sponsored dental and vision plans is September 21 to October 16.
+Open Enrollment for State of California- and California State University (CSU)-sponsored dental and vision plans is September 19 to October 14.
 If you're a public agency or school employee, contact your personnel office regarding your dental and vision benefits.

 To make Open Enrollment dental and vision plan changes, state members contact your personnel specialist or health benefits officer in human resources.
 CSU members contact your campus benefits officer.

-If your January warrant doesn't show the new premium deduction, you should see the premium payment adjustment in a subsequent pay period.
+- If your January warrant doesn't show the new premium deduction, you should see the premium payment adjustment in a subsequent pay period.

-If you don't see the correct deduction applied in your February warrant, contact your personnel specialist or health benefits officer in human resources.
+- If you don't see the correct deduction applied in your February warrant, contact your personnel specialist or health benefits officer in human resources.

 - CalHR Benefits Calculator

-- Health Benefits Plan Enrollment for Active Employees (HBD-12) (PDF)
+- Health Enrollment Self-Service for Active Members